Folkstreams

 Folkstreams works with the National Film Preservation Foundation to identify and restore endangered 16mm films.
 Folkstreams made the website Video Aids to Film Preservation to help the public and conservators better understand the technology of film.
-The Folkstreams database platform was created in 2002 by Steve Knoblock, and continues to be the foundation for the website where the films are related to contextual background entries.
+The original Folkstreams database platform was created in 2002 by Steve Knoblock, and moved to a Craftcms platform in 2020 with the help of Max Fenton.